joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

   API boundary, and the workspace is sized from the ubatch split that happens after that.
-- It costs prefill throughput and time to first token, not steady-state decode speed, since decode was already one row per pass.
+- It costs prefill throughput and time to first token, not steady-state decode speed, since decode was already one row per ubatch.
 - Queueing requests instead of provisioning slots for them is a reasonable trade.
 If you know you will never serve four users at once, `-np 1 -c 8192 -ub 64` gives one request the full context and processes prompts in small